 Advanced Care Planning

 Advanced care planning involves discussing your wishes and needs with your family, friends and health care providers of what you want with regards to your medical care should the time comes when you are too impaired to make decisions for yourself or nominate someone who could make these decisions for you.
-An Advanced Care Directive is a written document which formalises these wishes and is quite separate from the legal process of writing a will.

 As an anti-ageing and functional medicine doctor, I believe in holistic health care for both life and death.
 Part of living a happy and healthy quality life should be planning for the end of life.
 Not surprisingly, the focus in my field is on the advances in supplements and diets designed to promote longevity and this topic gets completely forgotten.
 This type of plan should be made when you are healthy and able to competently make decisions for yourself.
 I have practised what I am preaching here.
 I am a healthy person without any ongoing medical issues, but I have talked about what I want if the time came with my family including my decision to become an organ donor if that became an option.